netinupur/car-or-tree-with-Spark-DL/README.md

 ![](https://github.com/gwu-bigdata/2019-big-data-project-sparkles/blob/master/data/label-frequency.png)

 More interestingly, we created a dendogram of the label names which shows which labels were likely to appear together within one image.
-With the top 48 images, the dendogram hierarchically clusters labels that has high correlation in occurances.
-We can see that human eye, nose or any other parts of the face were very highly correlated, as well as for car, wheel, tire and auto part, which makes sense.
+With the top 48 images, the dendogram hierarchically clusters labels that have high correlation in occurances.
+We can see that human eye, nose or any other parts of the face were very highly correlated.

 ![](https://github.com/gwu-bigdata/2019-big-data-project-sparkles/blob/master/data/label-clustering.PNG)

 ### Modeling
 #### Transfer learning approach
 For our actual ML model, we used the transfer learning approach.
-Transfer learning means that you take a pre-trained model and re-train it so that it fits your dataset.
+Transfer learning means that we take a pre-trained model and re-train it so that it fits our dataset.
 ![](https://github.com/gwu-bigdata/2019-big-data-project-sparkles/blob/master/data/transferlearning.png)
-The pre-trained model that we used is called InceptionV3.
+The pre-trained model that we used is in this project is InceptionV3.
 InceptionV3 is an incredibly deep convolutional neural network with dozens of layers.
 The layers consist of convolution and pooling functions that extract features from image data.
-On top of these layers of convolutions and pooling functions, there is a fully connected neural network that does the actual classification.
+On top of these layers of convolution and pooling functions, there is a fully connected neural network that does the actual classification.
 Here is an illustration of InceptionV3's network architecture:
 ![](https://github.com/gwu-bigdata/2019-big-data-project-sparkles/blob/master/data/inceptionV3.png)
 InceptionV3 was trained on ImageNet data, which consists of thousands of pictures covering hundreds of object classes.
 Transfer learning allows us to leverage this incredible model without having to train it ourselves.
-However, in order to create a model that can classify images as cars or trees, we need to add our own classifier on top of the dozens of layers of convolution and pooling functions that perform feature extraction.
+However, in order to create a model that can classify images as cars or trees, which was the objective of our model, we need to add our own classifier on top of the dozens of layers of convolution and pooling functions that perform feature extraction.
 For our classifier, we trained a penalized logistic regression.

 #### ML pipeline
-Our ML pipeline in Spark consists of three stages: stringIndexer, DeepFeaturizer, and LogisticRegression. stringIndexer converts our labels from strings to numerics.
-This is necessary because ML pipelines in Spark only allow numeric.
+Our ML pipeline in Spark consists of three stages: `stringIndexer`, `DeepFeaturizer`, and `LogisticRegression`. stringIndexer converts our labels from strings to numerics.
+This is necessary because ML pipelines in Spark only allows numeric inputs.
 DeepFeaturizer is a function from the sparkdl package.
 It allows to implement transfer learning in Spark.
 DeepFeaturizer removes the last three layers (the classification layers) of the pre-trained InceptionV3 model.
 This allows us to train our own classifier that is suited for our task instead.
 As the classifier, we used LogisticRegression.
 We added regularization to the LogisticRegression to avoid overfitting.
 Here is an illustration of our final pipeline:
 ![](https://github.com/gwu-bigdata/2019-big-data-project-sparkles/blob/master/data/mllibpipeline.png)

 ## Results and Conclusions

-Since our problem was that of binary classification, we measured our model on the following metrics:
+Since our problem was that of binary classification (cars vs. trees), we measured our model on the following metrics:

 * Accuracy : 0.9265
 * F1 Score : 0.9266